LaunchCodeEducation/lchs/src/chapters/how-programs-work/trinket.rst

 Click on the *New Trinket* button to begin a new project.
 You can also access this option from the username dropdown menu.
-Scroll through the language options and select *Python3*.
+Scroll through the language options and select either *Python* (free account) or *Python3* (paid account).

 .. figure:: figures/new-trinket.png
-   :alt: Screenshot of the dropdown menus for creating a new Python3 Trinket.
+   :alt: Screenshot of the dropdown menus for creating a new Python Trinket.
    :width: 70%

    New trinket options.